openshift-psap/dgx-blogpost/DGX-A100_GPU-Operator_testing/blogpost.md

 Benchmarking of the GPUs
 ========================

-The second part of the DGX A100 testing consisted in the validation of the GPU computing performance, in particular when multiple GPUs are involved in the computation.
+The second part of DGX™ A100 testing consisted in the validation of the GPU computing performance, in particular when multiple GPUs are involved in the computation.

 Multi-GPU Performance Benchmarking
 ----------------------------------

-As a follow-up of [our previous work on benchmarking a single A100], we continued with the MLPerf 0.7 SSD training benchmark, from the PyTorch implementation submitted by NVIDIA.
+As a follow-up of [our previous work on benchmarking a single NVIDIA A100 GPU], we continued with the MLPerf 0.7 SSD training benchmark, from the PyTorch implementation submitted by NVIDIA.
 The benchmark was running against the Coco 2017 benchmark.

-[our previous work on benchmarking a single A100]: https://cloud.redhat.com/blog/using-nvidia-a100s-multi-instance-gpu-to-run-multiple-workloads-in-parallel-on-a-single-gpu
+[our previous work on benchmarking a single NVIDIA A100 GPU]: https://cloud.redhat.com/blog/using-nvidia-a100s-multi-instance-gpu-to-run-multiple-workloads-in-parallel-on-a-single-gpu

 We ran the benchmark with 1, 2, 3, … or 8 GPUs working together on the
 benchmark, with GPU Peer-to-peer communication done with the NVIDIA